At Large September 16, 2024 Chandra Noyes

 Yayoi Kusama, Yellow Pumpkin, 1994.

 Fall decor, like a tabletop arrangement of gourds, is also a marker of the season.
-Yayoi Kusama has used pumpkins into her art since she was a child, and they show up in her works in a number of ways, from her mirrored Infinity Rooms filled with them, to shelves stacked with smaller versions, to this massive sculpture in her native Japan, which would make an enviable yard decoration.
+Yayoi Kusama has incorporated pumpkins into her art since she was a child.
+They show up in her works in a number of ways, from her mirrored Infinity Rooms filled with them, to shelves stacked with smaller versions, to this massive sculpture in her native Japan which would make an enviable yard decoration.

 About the Author